 Adloop hereby grants you the right to access and use the Adloop MOP, subject to your compliance with these Terms at all times, including timely payment of all applicable fees.
 Your right to access and use the Adloop MOP is personal, limited to your internal business purposes, non-transferable, non-exclusive, and revocable.

-Your access and use of the Adloop MOP are based on the Adloop client, data source, data destination and usage restrictions.
+Your access and use of the Adloop MOP are based on the Adloop workspace, data source, data destination and usage restrictions.
 Access and use may be restricted to one individual, company, your team or specific data access/usage.
 There may be additional restrictions, which may change from time to time, and we will use reasonable efforts to provide you with advance notice of impending changes in a timely manner.
 Specific written agreements for access and usage restrictions will be indicated in the Agreement and they will override these Terms.

 Without limiting the generality of the foregoing, you will not, will not attempt to, and will not permit or encourage any third party to:

 - reverse engineer, disassemble, decompile, decode, or otherwise attempt to derive or gain improper access to any software component of the Service, in whole or in part;